 This doesn’t mean you need to throw away extra tubes of toothpaste or restrict yourself to one pair of black socks.
 But maybe you have two nearly identical grey sweaters, but you always wear the darker one, or two kitchen gadgets that do very similar jobs.
 Parting with these semi-useful duplicate items can be easier if you think about how grateful someone who has no warm sweaters would be to have that pale grey sweater you’re keeping because you might want to wear it again someday.

 8. Keep on Top of Paper Clutter

 If you’re intimidated by sorting through your bills, don’t worry about that part yet.
-Just dispose of the stuff you definitely don’t need, like random credit card offers and sales flyers, and store important stuff neatly (that is, not on the kitchen table).
+Just dispose of the stuff you don’t need, like random credit card offers and sales flyers.
+Store important stuff neatly (that is, not on the kitchen table).
 Separating it from the spam now will make it a little easier to deal with when you get to it later.

 9. Minimize Clutter by Storing Seasonal Items

 One of the easiest ways to eliminate household clutter is to put away seasonal things when they’re not being used.
 The obvious example of this is storing holiday decorations in a box in the attic until the holiday rolls around again, but it’s also a great strategy for winter coats in July and beach towels in January.

 Pack up these seasonal items in storage bins or heavy-duty trash bags and stash them in the attic, basement or at the back of a closet.
 If you’ve never done this, you may be surprised at how instantly uncluttered your home looks when unused things are kept out of sight and out of mind until they’re needed.